 Boundaries and Self-Care

-Al-Anon and Nar-Anon are meant to support you, not the person with the substance use disorder.
+Al-Anon is meant to support you, as well as the person with the substance use disorder.
 These programs help individuals define and develop healthy boundaries.
 In addition, members are encouraged to make self-care a priority.

 Substance use disorders chemically alter brain chemistry.
 Altered brains need time to recover.
 Before and during recovery, the behavior of your child will be erratic.
 Don’t expect a 24-hour cure for someone with a substance use disorder.
 Recovery is a life-long process and requires patience.